RQC-HU/sum_dirac_dfcoef/README.md

   Ignore the magnetic quantum number label.
   This option is useful when you want to sum the coefficients of the same atomic orbital except for the magnetic quantum number label.

+- --ignore-sym

+  Ignore symmetry label (e.g. Ag, B3g, ...).
+  This option is useful when you want to sum the coefficients of the same atomic orbital except for the symmetry label.

 - -a, --all-write

   Print all kramers pairs(Positronic and Electronic).